jtrangel/obsidian-notes/Databricks Associate DE exam V3/Production Pipelines.md

 8. Create an alert in the case of a failed task.
 9. Identify that an alert can be sent via email.
 	![[Pasted image 20231002142401.png]]

+## Additional Notes:
+- You can share data between tasks using **task values**.
+[1](https://docs.databricks.com/en/workflows/jobs/share-task-context.html) This is similar to XCOMs in Airflow.
+You can set task values inside the notebook.

+- Creating an alert for a Job Task is separate from the **Alerts** tab on the left, which only alerts for queries.